 Growing Cannas

 Your order will contain canna/s sold as bare root rhizomes.
 Each rhizome has several nodes on it.
 Note each variety of canna can have quite different rhizome shapes and sizes.
 Some grow as clusters, some as thick tubers, others in separated groups of nodes.
-It is important to plant your new fresh rhizomes with the growth nodes pointing upwards covered with at least 5-8cm of soil and keep damp until plants are actively growing.
+It is important to plant your new fresh rhizomes with the growth nodes pointing upwards covered with at least 5-8cm of soil and kept damp until plants are actively growing and developing new leaf.
 With warm weather, the nodes on the rhizome will begin to shoot and will pop up through the soil and develop into leaf and stem.

 Site and Soil